1000 GIS Applications & Uses

 GIS student project ideas, GIS case studies, GIS projects, GIS uses – From over 50 industries, this jam-packed guide of 1000 GIS applications will open your mind to our amazing planet and its interconnectivity.

 1. Precision Farming – Harvesting more bushels per acre while spending less on fertilizer using precision farming and software.
 (How to win the farm using GIS)

-2. Disease Control – Combating the spread of pests through by identifying critical intervention areas and efficient targeting control interventions.
+2. Disease Control – Combating the spread of pests by identifying critical intervention areas and efficiently targeting control interventions.

 3. Swiss Alps Farming – Cultivating south-facing slopes in the Swiss Alps using aspect data because it shelters from cold and dry winds which is critical to successful crop growth.